jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

 **Funding levy**

 ### 201 Funding levy
-(1) For the purpose of recovering certain Crown costs, the Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations requiring the persons specified in subsection (2) to pay a levy (a funding levy) on the earnings specified in relation to that person at a rate or rates prescribed by regulations.
+(1) For the purpose of recovering certain Crown costs, the Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations requiring the persons specified in subsection (2) to pay a levy (a funding levy) on the earnings or purchased weekly compensation specified in relation to that person at a rate or rates prescribed by regulations.
 (2) The funding levy is payable by—
   (a) every employer, on the amount of earnings paid or deemed to have been paid by the employer to the employer's employees:
-  (b) every earner who has earnings as a self-employed person, on the amount of earnings as a self-employed person derived or deemed to have been derived by the earner:
+  (b) every earner who has earnings as a self-employed person—
+    (i) on the amount of earnings as a self-employed person derived or deemed to have been derived by the earner; or (ii) if the earner has purchased weekly compensation under section 208 of the Accident Compensation Act 2001, on the level of weekly compensation purchased:
+  (c) every earner who has earnings as a shareholder-employee—
-  (c) every shareholder-employee to whom section RD 3B or RD 3C of the Income Tax Act 2007 applies, on the amount of earnings derived or deemed to have been derived by the shareholder-employee.
+    (i) on the amount of earnings as a shareholder-employee derived or deemed to be derived by the earner; or (ii) if the earner has purchased weekly compensation under section 190 of the Accident Compensation Act 2001, on the level of weekly compensation purchased.
 (3) The funding levy must be added to, and is deemed to be part of, the Work Account levy, and— (a) the funding levy is payable, collected, and remitted, and penalties are payable in respect of it, as if it were the Work Account levy; and
   (b) ACC and the Commissioner of Inland Revenue have all of the powers in respect of the funding levy that they have in respect of the Work Account levy; and